SOCI/soci/docs/backends/postgresql.md

 session sql(postgresql, "dbname=mydatabase singlerows=true");
 ```

-If the `singlerows` parameter is set to `true` or `yes`, then queries will be executed in the single-row mode, which prevents the client library from loading full query result set into memory and instead fetches rows one by one, as they are requested by the statement's fetch() function.
+If the `singlerows` parameter is set to `true` or `yes`, then queries will be executed in the single-row mode, which prevents the client library from loading full query result sets into memory and instead fetches rows one by one, as they are requested by the statement's fetch() function.
 This mode can be of interest to those users who want to make their client applications more responsive (with more fine-grained operation) by avoiding potentially long blocking times when complete query results are loaded to client's memory.
 Note that in the single-row operation:

 * bulk queries are not supported, and